Kausar Ahmed Chaudhury: Career

+Chaudhury started practicing astrology when he was 11 years old.
+He started writing lyrics when he was a student of Dhaka University.
+At his early age, he joined the government service.
+Besides writing lyrics, he also wrote few scripts for TV drama and directed many of them.

 Death

-Kausar Ahmed Chaudhury died on Tuesday, February 22, 2022, at 9:40 pm Bangladesh time, while undergoing treatment at the Dhanmondi Clinic in Dhaka at the age of 77 during the COVID-19 pandemic in Bangladesh.
+Chaudhury died on 22 February 2022, at the age of 77, from COVID-19, during the COVID-19 pandemic in Bangladesh.
 He was buried on 23 February 2022 at the Azimpur graveyard, Dhaka.
 Before burying, his funeral prayer was performed at Musjid-Ut-Taqwa in Dhanmondi.